I sent Amoma my bank information, but it won’t issue my refund

 How quick?
 Amoma’s terms and conditions provide that when a refund is due, “Amoma.com will refund your credit card, debit card or PayPal account within 5 working days from the receipt of your cancellation or amendment email.”

 Bottom line: No one should have to wait that long for a refund, even with a canceled card.
-I contacted Amoma on your behalf, and it found a way to refund the $266 you’d prepaid for your room in Naples.
+My advocacy team and I contacted Amoma on your behalf.
+It found a way to refund the $266 you’d prepaid for your room in Naples.
+You may be interested in: Help, my travel agency is pocketing my refund.